cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 ## 0. Update your Steam Client to Steam Families Beta:

 0.1.
-Click "**Steam**" at Top-left corner, and go to setting.
-(Please do it on your own account, or ask us for the family pin and do on our account if you don't have it.)
+Login your own Steam account, click "**Steam**" at Top-left corner, and go to setting.
+(Please do it on your own account)

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/e9c9b46e-9b94-49a5-a1e3-30c5ba4fcea8" style="border: 2px solid red" />